The Gospel for a Gay Friend

 Part of our calling as Jesus’s ambassadors is to help people work through questions like these and see that God’s Word does have answers.
 If you don’t know the answer, don’t be afraid to say, “That’s a really important question, can we find the answer together?”

 Have patience with them.
 Take the long view in evangelism.
 It is rare that you share the gospel with someone and they repent in the moment.
 That can happen, but normally the process is much longer.

 Enter into evangelistic relationships for the long haul.
 We are an impatient people, which can tempt us to give up quickly when we don’t see results.
 People are people, not projects.
 Often, we won’t see what God is doing in their lives.
 View yourself as part of God’s means to help them see and hear the gospel of Jesus.
 Love is patient.
 Show them love by being in it for the long haul.

-7. Hope in Jesus’ power to save.
+7. Hope in Jesus’s Power to Save

-Hope in Jesus’ power to save them.
+Hope in Jesus’s power to save them.
 The gospel is the power of God for salvation (Rom.
-1:16-17).
+1:16–17).
 That means that the gospel for a gay man or woman is the same gospel for a straight man or woman.
 Homosexuality isn’t the chief sin, unbelief is.
-Jesus died for all types of sins for all types of sinners.
+Jesus died for all types of sins and for all types of sinners.